Intermediate 8 min read

 =QUERY(A1:G11, "SELECT B, COUNT(F) GROUP BY B PIVOT C")

 This shows how many transactions each salesperson made in each region.
-Fred Weasley has 3 transactions in Diagon Alley, 0 in Hogwarts, and 0 in Hogsmeade.
+Sherlock Holmes has 3 transactions in Baker Street, 0 in Whitehall, and 0 in Scotland Yard.

 QUERY PIVOT with COUNT showing transaction counts by region